- As low as $1,160/Night

 About the Area

 Located by the sea, this resort is in Downtown Charleston, a neighborhood in Charleston.
 Patriots Point and USS Yorktown are cultural highlights, and some of the area's notable landmarks include Charleston City Market and Fort Sumter.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
-Spend some time exploring the area's activities, including winery tours, golfing, and birdwatching.
+Spend some time exploring the area's activities, including golfing, winery tours, and birdwatching.

 Special Instructions